Help your kids beat boredom with these awesome backyard science ideas!

 Summer can be a hard time of year.
-Technically you are on break, but really, who is ever on a break from learning?
+Technically you're on break (or relaxing a bit, at least), but really, who's ever on a break from learning?

-Of course, no one wants to be cracking open Apologia for some light reading while picnicking at the beach. 😉
+Of course, no one wants to be cracking open a science textbook for some light reading while picnicking at the beach. 😉

-I’m here to tell you, there is a middle ground.
-A space where kids can enjoy their summer while also learning!
+I'm here to tell you, there's a middle ground.
+Space where kids can enjoy their summer while also learning!

 Summer Backyard Science at Home